SKA-ScienceDataProcessor/delivery-prototypes/README.md

 * `throwaway/fail`: Code from abandoned approaches
 * `throwaway/working`: Small scale test programs to verify how to implement a particular bit of code in an approved fashion

-##Security

-Note that the intention is that the service will take client certificates for authentication but, in the meantime, as this is a secondary issue at the prototyping stage, for the moment the service is only available via the loopback interface due to issues with client certificate acceptance.

 ##REST API description

 ###`/submitTransfer`